Skip to main content

 How did you get here?

-I attended Berkeley as a First Gen,Transfer student.
-I attended USF for law school and received my JD.
+I attended Berkeley as a First Gen, Transfer student.
+I attended USF for law school where I received my JD.
 During law school, I pursued summer work in advising and I managed educational programs for students in underserved communities.
 I had some law clerk positions, but I was not excited about them.
-After passing the bar exam, I practiced Family Law for over 10 years, but I realized my passion was working with students in higher education.
-My road back to higher education took me through a career in philanthropy, but eventually I landed a position at UCSF School of Medicine where I worked in their Post Baccalaureate program for 6 years.
-I then took an Admissions position with UC Berkeley – UCSF Joint Medical Program, returned to UCSF to work with the longitudinal integrated clerkships, and have returned to Cal.
+After passing the bar exam, I practiced Family Law for over 10 years; however, I realized my passion was working with students in higher education.
+My road back to higher education took me through a career in philanthropy, but eventually I landed a position at UCSF School of Medicine where I worked in the Consortium Post Baccalaureate program for 6 years.
+I then took an Admissions position with UC Berkeley – UCSF Joint Medical Program, returned to UCSF to work with one of their longitudinal integrated clerkships.
+I am happy to be back at my alma mater.
 I have had multiple careers and have learned from all of them.

 What’s cool about your job?